Перейти к содержимому

 });

 The Azure Service Bus hosting integration automatically adds a health check for the Service Bus resource.
-The health check verifies that the Service Bus is running and that a connection can be established to it.
+The health check verifies that the Service Bus is running and that a connection can be established.

 The hosting integration relies on the 📦 AspNetCore.HealthChecks.AzureServiceBus NuGet package.